James Connolly 1916 Easter Rising Dublin Ireland

 Much to everyone's surprise the British troops assumed that Desmond Fitzgerald and Louise Gavan Duffy along with the Cumann na mBan women, which included May Murray and Peggy Downey, were also prisoners so they too were let go.

-The End of the 1916 Easter Rising in Dublin Ireland
+The End of the Rising

 Amongst the twelve women who stayed in the GPO were Mae Murray, Julie Grennan, Elizabeth O'Farrell and Winifred Carney.
 Also staying behind at the GPO were Peggy Downey and Louise Gavan Duffy who carried on their duties with the food rations.